DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world5.md

 [Want Kyouko to attack?]

 "N-no!
-I mean that it is yet to be decided if this petrification can be fixed or not.
+I mean that it is yet to be decided if this petrification can be cured or not.
 It is a mere petrification.
 This can be done with some demons' magic."